Cost Basis Real Estate: How To Calculate

-Samples which can reduce your cost basis include:
+Samples that can reduce your cost basis include:

 - Insurance payments received due to a casualty or theft loss

-On the flip side, factors which can increase your cost basis include:
+On the flip side, factors that can increase your cost basis include:

 - Additions and improvements to the home

-- Monies that you spend to restore property after damage or loss
+- Money that you spend to restore property after damage or loss

 - Legal fees spent that relate to the property in question

-Homeowners most commonly increase their cost basis by making significant improvements to their property that grows their home’s value, boosts its lifespan, or enables new uses for the property.
-Common improvements that might increase your cost basis include but are not limited to bathroom or kitchen upgrades, home additions, new roofing, the addition of a fence or desk, and various landscaping enhancements.
+Homeowners most commonly increase their cost basis by making significant improvements to their property that increase their home’s value, boost its lifespan or enable new uses for the property.
+Common improvements that might increase your cost basis include (but are not limited to) bathroom or kitchen upgrades, home additions, new roofing, the addition of a fence or desk, and various landscaping enhancements.

 How Cost Basis Changes

-Numerous factors – like how you received or purchased a piece of property, whether or not the real estate was gifted, etc. – can impact your cost basis over time.
+Numerous factors – like how you received or purchased a piece of property, whether the real estate was gifted, etc. – can impact your cost basis over time.

 Gifted property is given to you by another individual who does not receive full market value in return – it’s received as a gift, such as from a parent to a child.

-A homeowner’s cost basis generally consists of the purchase price of the property, plus the cost of capital improvements, minus any tax credits (like the Residential Energy Credits) that they have received.
+- Homeowners: A homeowner’s cost basis generally consists of the purchase price of the property, plus the cost of capital improvements, minus any tax credits (like the Residential Energy Credits) that they’ve received.

 Calculating Cost Basis In Real Estate